ContextMapper/contextmapper.github.io/_docs/generators/generators.md

 ![Service Cutter DDD Sample](/img/service-cutter-ddd-sample.png)

 ## Generic Textual Generator (Freemarker)
-With the generic generator based on [Freemarker](https://freemarker.apache.org/) templates Context Mapper users are allowed to generate arbitrary text files from CML Context Maps.
+The generic, template-based generator allows you to generate arbitrary text files from CML Context Maps.
+It uses [Freemarker](https://freemarker.apache.org/) as its template engine and exposes the entire CML content as an object tree whose elements can be injected into the template.

-Learn more about this generator [here](/docs/generic-freemarker-generator/)
+Learn more about this generator [here](/docs/generic-freemarker-generator/).